ChrisHobday/FirstFlatpak/README.md

 # FirstFlatpak
-First Flatpak tutorial to learn Flatpak building.
+First Flatpak tutorial to learn Flatpak building, following the tutorial here https://docs.flatpak.org/en/latest/first-build.html.

 ## Steps for building the RPMs/SRPMs yourself
 1) Install the following packages (With whatever package manager you use, dnf is used here)